monacca1/nuggit/README.md

                  M  sm2 Modified
                  UU sm2/sm2.txt

 - Identify the conflicts:
   - `nuggit diff <file>` or other method if one is available
   - resove the conflict by opening the file, identifying the conflicts and preparing the file to be committed
   - add the files that have been resolved to the staging area
     - `nuggit add <resolved file>`
 - continue the merge with the command `nuggit merge --continue`
 - this is an iterative process.
 The merge will pause once for each submodule that has a conflict and you will need to resolve those conflicts, add the files and continue the merge until you reach the root repository.
 - if you finish by resolving conflicts in the root repo you may have to commit in the root directory to complete the merge
 - push, if desired, or continue with work on the merged branch
-  - TO DO - resolve the meaning of the `--resume` argument, this didnt work for me, but `--continued` did
+- TO DO - resolve the meaning of the `--resume` argument, this didn't work for me, but `--continue` did

-pull
+### nuggit pull
+- pull the checked out branch from origin for the root repository.
+Then foreach submodule pull from origin.
+- Any local, uncommitted changes will trigger a warning and will prevent git from completing the pull
+- Note: pull is essentially a fetch followed by a merge.
+- Command:
+  - `nuggit pull`
+- Example:
+  - `nuggit pull`

+- Note on pushing too master or default tracking branch.
+We do not normally push to master, but for some workflows that is acceptable.
+An example of that workflow may be: complete the work (and test) in a branch, merge default back into the working branch (test), then when satisfied, merge the working branch back into the default tracking branch and push.
+  - At the moment you should not use the push command to push to the default tracking branch.
+The work around is a script "nuggit_push_default.pl"
+  This script will push to whatever the checked out branch is, and if you checked out with `nuggit checkout --default`, it should be the default tracking branch for each submodule.
+  - Example:
+    - `nuggit_push_default.pl`

 push